shigeru-takehara/UltraBroker/README.md

 The request information must be characters or string value based.
 The current Java and Powerscript based communication compontents can handle new lines; therefore, we can send multiple lines in a request.
 It is depends on how we build commuication component libraries.

 Our development uses Tomcat servlet container.
-You should be able to use any servlet container other than Tomcat, but our documentation will always uses the Tomcat.
+You should be able to use any servlet container other than Tomcat, but our documentation will always use the Tomcat.

 - Java JDK 17 or later
 - Apache Tomcat 9 or later